 A closer detail of the bell tower.
 The symbol of the Greek Orthodox church is seen on the stone above the bell (as detailed on the right).
 This monogram spells "TΦ" and means "Theopolis" = friend of God.

-On the west side of the monastery is a hill called the "hill of the airplane", also known as Khirbet Tabaliya.
+On the west side of the monastery is a hill called the "Airplane hill", also known as Khirbet Tabaliya.
 During the independence war (1948) the Egyptians held forces on this hill, and battled with the Israeli forces.
 Until 1967 six-day-war the Jordanians fortified the hill and installed blocks on the road.
 In 1967 an Israeli jet crashed into the hill and it is therefore named the "hill of the airplane".

 In the photo below is a view of the west hill.
 The main ancient structure is a lime kiln.

-The hill on the east (rear) side of the Monastery is called "the hill of the four" and also " the hill of Elijah".
+The hill on the east (rear) side of the Monastery is called "the hill of the four" and also known as "the hill of Elijah".

-On its foothills are the ruins of the "lower aqueduct", that brought water to the Temple from the Solomon pools.
+On its south, east and north foothills are the ruins of the "lower aqueduct", that brought water to the Temple from the Solomon pools.
 The aqueduct passes along the height level of 745M on the north side of the hill, along the road to Har-Homa ("wall mountain", the new south-east neighborhood east of the hill).

 After Elijah slaughtered the false prophets, he fled to the Judean desert, and - according to the tradition - stopped at this site to rest.